Morgan-Kennedy/MKParallaxView/README.md

 Treat it just like a UIImageView and by simply assigning an image to it with 1 line you have the exact same effect for the background of your app.

+MKParallaxView is now a CocoaPod! so jump to http://cocoapods.org/ to get it that way :)

+Important note: this framework uses the device's gyro, so it will look just like a normal background in simulators.
+Try the demo on a device instead!

 To start go to <b>Project</b> -> <b>Target</b> -> <b>Build Phases</b> -> <b>Link Binary With Libraries</b> and add <b>CoreMotion.framework</b>

 In the view or view controller (or prefix):